 As for the accommodations, Loyd Hall Plantation offers two suites in the main house and five cottages.
 Tastefully decorated, they come in varying sizes and amenities.
 For instance, the Jenkins Suite has a Parlor room and a claw-foot tub, while The McCullough House, the largest of the cottages, provides two bedrooms and a kitchen.
 Two of the cottages offer fireplaces.
 Enjoy breakfast in the main house.

-Overnight at the Clark House Inn (ca. 1859), the first home built in Clarksdale, Mississippi.
+Overnight at the Clark House Inn (ca. 1859), the first home built in Clarksdale, Miss.
 Tucked away in the Historic District where Tennessee Williams spent his childhood and blocks away from downtown, the property provides a relaxing experience for a weekend or an extended stay.

-Regarded as the "bed-and-breakfast capital of the South," Natchez, Mississippi, each property is unique and has its share of special features and stories, like Linden Antebellum Bed and Breakfast.
-Not all houses can claim that its front doorway inspired Tara's front door in "Gone With the Wind."
+Regarded as the "bed-and-breakfast capital of the South," Natchez, Miss., each property is unique and has its share of special features and stories, like Linden Antebellum Bed and Breakfast.
+Not all houses can claim that their front doorways inspired Tara's front door in Gone With the Wind."

 And for the final selling point, it's only five minutes from downtown.